-6.1.3 Running JumpStart
+6.1.3 Running JumpStart AutoProgramming

-Run JumpStart immediately after addressing and connecting all input devices (detectors, pull stations, and so on) and output devices (notification appliances, relays, and so on).
+Run JumpStart immediately after you have addressed and connected all input devices (detectors, pull stations, and so on) and output devices (notification appliances, relays, and so on).

-Note: To install a few devices manually after running JumpStart, see Section 7.
+Note: If you need to install a few devices after you have run JumpStart, you can install them manually.
+Follow instructions in Section 7 for configuration.

-To run JumpStart:
+To run JumpStart, follow these steps.

 - 1. Press ENTER to view the Main Menu. - 2.
-Select 7 for Program Menu. - 3.
+From the Main Menu Select 7 for the Program Menu. - 3.
 From the next menu, select 6 for JumpStart. - 4.
-When the message "WARNING Will DELETE all system options" displays, select Yes.
+The message "WARNING Will DELETE all system options" displays on the LCD.
+Select Yes to continue.
 A series of messages displays for the next several seconds.
-JumpStart scans the SLC loops for devices and can take several minutes, depending on the number of devices attached. - 5.
-When message "SLC Family" flashes, Press ENTER to accept SK, or press to change to SD and press ENTER to accept. - 6.
-When the message "Configuring System Done" displays, press any key to continue. - 7.
-Select one of the following options from the menu that displays.
+JumpStart scans the SLC loops for devices.
+This can take several minutes, depending on the number of devices attached. - 5.
+When the message, "SLC FAMILY" flashes.
+Press ENTER to accept SK, or press up arrow to change to SD and press ENTER to accept. - 6.
+When the message "Configuring System Done" displays, press any key to continue.

+7. Select one of the following options from the menu that displays.

 1 - Review System Press 1 if you need to review the JumpStart configuration.
 2 - Repeat JumpStart Press 2 if you need to rerun JumpStart for any reason.
+3 - Accept Config.
 1. If you are ready to make the JumpStart configuration permanent, select 3.
 2. The system will ask you if the installation contains duct detectors.
 If there are none, select 2 for No and skip to Step 8.
 If the system contains duct detectors, select 1 for Yes and continue with Step 3.
-3. From the list, select the SLC device that contains the duct detectors.
-4. The first photoelectric detector on the system will display.
-Select 1 for DUCT and 2 for Non-DUCT.
-3 - Accept Changes 5.
-Press to select the next detector.
+3. From the list that displays, select the SLC device that contains the duct detectors.
+4. The first photoelectric or ionization detector on the system will display.
 Select 1 for DUCT and 2 for NonDUCT.
+5. Press to select the next detector.
+Select 1 for DUCT and 2 for NonDUCT.
 Continue until all duct detectors have been selected.
-(Note: You can move backwards through the list with \(\oscilia{\nabla} \).)
-6. When you reach the last detector on this device, press .
+(Note: You can move backwards through the list with \( \bigcup \)).
+6. When you reach the last detector on this device, press <.
 7. The system will ask you if there are more duct detectors in the system.
 If there are, select 1 for Yes and repeat from Step 3.
 If there are no more duct detectors, select 2 for No and continue with Step 8.
-8. The system will restart in 10 seconds, or press 1 to restart immediately.
+8. The system will restart in 10 seconds.
+You can press 1 to restart immediately.
 9. After the system resets, it will use the new JumpStart configuration.
-4 - Enter Programming To go directly to Program Mode to configure any devices, press 4.
-The Programming Menu appears and you can begin programming.
+4 - Enter Programing To go directly to Program mode to configure any devices, press 4.
+The Programming menu appears and you can begin programming